-The matter of Republican presidential nominee Donald Trump’s military service (or lack thereof) has surfaced twice so far in this election cycle, first in July 2015 when Trump maligned Sen. John McCain, a POW during the Vietnam War, for being captured, and a second time in July 2016 when he openly feuded with the family of slain U.S. soldier Humayun Khan after Khan’s father, Khizr, criticized Trump during an appearance at the Democratic National Convention.
+The matter of Republican presidential nominee Donald Trump's military service (or lack thereof) surfaced multiple times during the 2016 election cycle, first in July 2015 when Trump maligned Sen. John McCain, a POW during the Vietnam War, for being captured, and again in July 2016 when he openly feuded with the family of slain U.S. soldier Humayun Khan after Khan's father, Khizr, criticized Trump during an appearance at the Democratic National Convention.

 Trump himself has never served in the military.
 Selective Service records obtained from the National Archives by The Smoking Gun in 2011 reveal the following history of his draft eligibility: